Does this problem sound familiar?

-Here’s the exciting part: copywriting becomes so much faster and easier when you have your Copy DNA
+Copywriting becomes so much faster and easier when you have brand messaging

 So, Thrive for Good has this brand messaging DNA.
 What are they going to do with it?

-Well, my hope is always that organizations I work with will become empowered by their messaging DNA, by their Copy DNA, to go out and write for themselves.
+Well, my hope is always that organizations I work with will become empowered by their brand messaging, by their Copy DNA, to go out and write for themselves.

 You may have the capacity to hire a full-time copywriter, which is great and not everyone does.
 And even if you do have a full-time writer, that writer needs guardrails.
 They need guidance.

-Now, he’s experienced in creating websites.
-He knows what needs to go where.
-And if he didn’t, I could tell him, but he was able to extract from the messaging DNA all of the copy or the seeds of the copy to write the entire website.
+He was able to extract from the brand messaging playbook all of the copy or the seeds of the copy to write the entire website.

-Once you have your messaging DNA, it’s entirely possible to write a whole website from that DNA.
+Once you have your brand messaging, it’s entirely possible to write a whole website from that DNA.
 You might need to massage it a bit, but you have all of the messages.

 And that’s my hope for any organization that I would work with that they would be self-sufficient; that they would deeply know their own messaging and what to do with it.

 I’m going to backtrack a little bit and tell you how we got here, through audience research.